ch0min/card_swiper_component/README.md

 - fix so that you can swipe instantly after the next card
 - implement card stack or not?
 - on back card use PanGestureHandler, so you can scroll down if the description is more than the card.
-- make so the nope and like appears a little later when panning ( might be fixed with new images )
 - implement icon in the middle?
 - refactor components into smaller components